Vicken-Ghoubiguian/app-launcher/README.md

 # app-launcher
-This is a project to develop a customized app launcher for the IMERIR Pepper robot...
+This is a customized app launcher for the IMERIR Pepper robot forked from the Softbank robotics labs one (from here: https://github.com/softbankrobotics-labs/app-launcher)...

 ## Contents